shikhirsingh/ExtJS-AppCamp-Govt/Instructions/02-Layouts_Containers/README.md

 * Change the size of the browser window and note how the two edge containers change size although the middle container now stays fixed
 * At the end of this step, your app.js file should look like [this](step7.js)

+## Step 8: Undstanding fit layout
+* Change the "layout" property in app.js back to 'fit' from 'card'
+* Save the file and revisit the site [http://localhost:1841](http://localhost:1841/appcamp/) in Google Chrome.
+Notice, it now only shows one container.
+You cannot change a container using full layout.
+* Notice, all flex and width properties are ignored with fit layout